 Explanation and appeal about a grade at The Faculty of Mathematics and Natural Sciences

-If you receive a grade you do not believe to be correct, you have the right to appeal about it.
-You can also appeal if you believe formal errors have occurred during the examination.
+After completing an exam and receiving a grade you can ask for an explanation of the result.
+You can also appeal the grade or appeal if you believe formal errors have occurred during the examination.

 Appeal about a grade

-You exam will be reassessed by a new committee of at least two examiners, one of whom is external.
+After submitted your appeal yor exam answer will be reassessed by a new committee of at least two examiners, one of whom is external.
 In agreement with Norwegian law, the new committee will not receive any information about the first grade, the explanation for it or your reason for appealing.

 The grade may remain unchanged after the reassessment, or it may change to a higher or a lower grade.
 You are not entitled to appeal the reassessment grade.
 It is not possible to appeal about the grade of an oral exam (see § 5-3 (5) the Universities and Colleges Act).